Stay Updated with Oceans Research News & Insights

 Oceans Research staff are trained to respond to marine mammal strandings... training that is extended to our interns.
 We also respond to marine mammal beachings to try to get an understanding of the cause of death.
 Recently, a whale washed up on a nearby beach, so we interviewed our Head Field Specialist, Sasha Dines, to find out more about what happened.
 Read more...

-Oceans Research in the Compendium of South African Marine Research
+Oceans Research Featured in South African Marine Research Compendium

 Posted by Esther Jacobs on March 19, 2018